 Five is tax carbon because it’s “bad”.
 But is this really the reason?
 I was under the impression that in a small open economy like NZ we tax carbon due to raise funds for a potential Kyoto liability – as any “externality tax from global warming” would not do anything because we are so small.
 Hence why there needs to be international co-operation.

 Six is legalise weed.
 There is wide agreement here that something should be done, and a general swing towards legalisation and treatment of addicts as suffering from a mental health issue rather than a criminal one.
-But I’m pretty sure we could also find many economists that feel that legalising may provide an inappropriate signal that could lead to worse outcomes – after all, it is well known that when you explicitly give something a price people do treat it differently.
+There are so many medical benefits that can be obtained from cannabis and to get more information about strawberry cough weed you can check this out.
+Legalising canabis can be beneficial for many people but I’m pretty sure we could also find many economists that feel that legalising may provide an inappropriate signal that could lead to worse outcomes – after all, it is well known that when you explicitly give something a price people do treat it differently.

 Note: I am pointing out there are issues here – even though many of these policies are central to my own view of what is appropriate.
 See, I can attempt to be objective 😉